tgalopin/html-sanitizer/README.md

 two methods:

 - `getName()` which should return the name to use in the configuration (`basic`, `list`, etc.) ;
-- and `getNodeVisitors()` which should return a list of node visitors associated to the tag the visit ;
+- and `createNodeVisitors()` which should return a list of node visitors associated to the tag the visit ;

 For our node visitor, this could look like this: